maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 # Development track

-These are the major tasks we still need to complete in approximate order and importance.
+This page describes the major tasks we still need to complete in order to be able to release the next version of STACK.
+That is STACK 3.0.
+Plans looking futher into the future are described on [Future plans](Future_plans.md).
+The past development history is documented on [Development history](Development_history.md).

 How to report bugs and make suggestions is described on the [community](../About/Community.md) page.

 ## Milestone 0